kotovalexarian/lpr-partynest/README.md

 ### Example systemd service

-Replace `user` with the name of user which you want an application to run with.
+Replace `user` with the name of user which you want an application to run as.

 ```
 [Unit]